llord1/llord1.github.io/_posts/2020-07-08-AssetsSLUlaw.md

 Choose not to respond

 Gender identification is another standard demographic question, however, it is needed here to highlight if there are any differences in linguistics interests among the lawyers.
 Females are often believed to be more capable of and interested in linguistic acquisition and practice.
+Data gathered could confirm or dispute this assumption.

 + *How would you describe your ethnicity/race?
 (Tick one box only)*